-Forensic toxicology laboratories are encouraged to meet these minimum standards.
+FSSPs providing forensic toxicology services are encouraged to meet this standard.

-HOW IS THIS STANDARD USED AND WHAT ARE ITS KEY BENEFITS?
+HOW IS THIS STANDARD USED.
+AND WHAT ARE ITS KEY BENEFITS?

 Requirements for analytical testing of blood for impaired driving investigations are specified in the standard.
-This includes laboratory tests for alcohol (ethanol) and other drugs that are commonly associated with impaired driving and/or have a known potential to cause impairment.
+This includes tests for alcohol (ethanol) and other drugs that are commonly associated with impaired driving and/or have a known potential to cause impairment.

-Adherence to the standard ensures that the toxicological testing performed in blood is appropriate for investigating impaired driving.
+Adherence to the standard promotes the performance of appropriate toxicological testing in blood when investigating impaired driving.
 The thresholds or minimum concentrations are not intended to correlate to impairment or per se limits.

-This is a minimum standard of practice, which means that additional tests beyond those required in the standard may be necessary.
+This is a standard of practice.
+Additional tests beyond those required in the standard may be necessary.
 Regional drug trends and case history should be considered to determine if additional drugs or substances should be included in the scope of testing.